jmtadpatrikar/Fulfilment-Performance-Analysis-Portfolio-Project/README.md

 ```

 Repeat this for the other eight table names above.
 Keep source IDs as text columns rather than using them as primary keys.

-The reviews CSV contains quoted multiline comments, so use an import method that handles these correctly.
-Before cleaning, compare each imported row count with the table above using `SELECT COUNT(*) FROM table_name;`, replacing `table_name` with the relevant raw table.

 ## How to run the project